 Tunisia has one of the best developed telecommunications markets in North Africa.
-As of 2017, there were over 13 Internet service providers (ISPs).
+In 2021, there were 1.4 million fixed broadband subscriptions.
 In 2021, the overall Internet penetration rate was 79%, with higher rates for urban and more affluent areas.
 Most Tunisians access the Internet at work, school, or publinets (Internet cafés).
-With nearly 10 times as many cellular phones as landlines, many Tunisians can also access the web through their cellular phones.
+With nearly 9 times as many cellular phones as landlines, many Tunisians can also access the web through their cellular phones.